Leave a comment

 All respect the queen of the African plains.
-If the zebara or the antelope catch sight of me crouching in the bush, they do not forget to gallop.
+If the zebra or the antelope catch sight of me crouching in the bush, they do not forget to gallop.
 The elephant and the rhino respect me, and they mind not to tread on my children with their big clumsy feet.
 Even the snappy crocodile stays clear of me, when I come down to drink at the water.

 Yes, respect is good.

-And that is why I was so angry when a pesky little fellow failed to show me respect.
+That is why I was so angry when a pesky little fellow failed to show me respect.

 The mosquito buzzed around my ears and even stung me on the nose.
 I snapped at the horrid little traitor, and I bit my tongue.
-Oh, how that hurt !
+Oh, how that hurt!
 Then I struck at him with my paw, such a blow that would fell a buffalo, but he slipped through my claws and was laughing at me.
-The he bit me on the bottom !
-The cheek of it !
+The he bit me on the bottom!
+The cheek of it!

-“Oh great queen”, said the Mosquito.
-“Bow your head before your master, I the Mosquito, have drunk your blood and defeated you in combat.”
+“Oh great queen”, said the mosquito.
+“Bow your head before your master.
+I, the mosquito, have drunk your blood and defeated you in combat.”